You might think prepping is an expensive hobby if you’re new to this lifestyle.

 Take a Personal Inventory

 To cover all your bases, consider your strengths and weaknesses.
-This way, you won’t waste your money splurging on gadgets like an amateur radio, a multitool, or a compass that you don’t know how to use or can’t even use in disaster situations like wildfires or thunderstorms.
+This way, you won’t waste your money splurging on gadgets like an amateur radio, a multitool, or a compass that you don’t actually know how to use in disaster situations like wildfires and thunderstorms.

-Understanding what you can or can’t do makes it easier to do some prepping because you’ll know where you should focus and invest in.
+Understanding what you can and can’t do makes prepping for beginners simpler because you’ll know where you should focus and invest in.

 Review Your Finances